-While visiting Copenhagen, one place you won’t to miss is Rosenborg Castle.
+While visiting Copenhagen, one place you won’t want to miss is Rosenborg Castle.
 What makes Rosenborg Castle one of Copenhagen’s must-see attractions is the fact that it has been so well preserved and houses some of the best Danish relics.

 Rosenborg Castle was originally built as a country summerhouse in 1606 for one of the most famous Scandinavian Kings, King Christian IV.